How it Works

 - participants are required to bring some tools and supplies

-- offered once a year at two locations
+- offered once a year at locations to be determined annually

 Fee for PBA: $942 (fees are subject change annually)

 Date of PBA: To be scheduled for 2021

 Applicants have three attempts to successfully complete the DTETPA components.